RayzhiYang/alphafold3-tutorial/README.md

 Welcome to the AlphaFold 3 tutorial!
 This guide will walk you through implementing the key components of the AlphaFold 3 model, a revolutionary AI system from Google DeepMind for predicting the 3D structure of biomolecular complexes.

+This repository is inspired by https://github.com/kilianmandon/alphafold-decoded, a great tutorial on the implementation of AlphaFold using PyTorch.
+This repository is different in the following aspects:

+- This repository uses [JAX](https://jax.readthedocs.io/), and the [Flax Linen](https://flax-linen.readthedocs.io/en/latest/) library from the JAX ecosystem.
+- This repository aims at the implementation of AlphaFold 3 instead of AlphaFold.
+AlphaFold 3 includes novel components such as Pairformer and diffusion module.
+- This repository doesn't aim at an exact replicate of AlphaFold 3.
+Instead, this repository is designed to help people with deep learning foundations to learn the model architecture of AlphaFold 3.
+Components like feature preprocessing are not included in this repository.

+Please also be acknowledged that part of the materials in this repository were produced with the help of Gemini.
+With the help of the world knowledge and research capabilities from Gemini, I found Gemini to be very good at explaining concepts and design tutorial templates with proper hints, which serves at a fantastic starting point to learn the implementation of complex models like AlphaFold 3.

 ## What is AlphaFold 3?

 AlphaFold 3 is a deep learning model that can predict the structure of proteins, DNA, RNA, and their interactions with each other and with small molecules (ligands).
 It represents a significant leap forward from its predecessor, AlphaFold 2, by moving from predicting single protein structures to modeling large, complex biological systems.